wxMaxima-developers/wxmaxima/info/wxmaxima.md

        length(t)
     )$

-## _wxMaxima_ on Windows crashes on displaying seemingly simple equations

-The jsMath fonts allow for excellent 2D-display of equations.
-But there are broken versions of this package that crash _wxMaxima_.
-A working version can be downloaded from [http://www.math.union.edu/~dpvc/jsmath/download/jsMath-fonts.html](http://www.math.union.edu/%7Edpvc/jsmath/download/jsMath-fonts.html).
-To make _wxMaxima_ actually use these fonts the according checkbox has to be enabled in the Styles tab of _wxMaxima_’s configuration dialogue.

 ## Plotting only shows an closed empty envelope with an error message

 This means that _wxMaxima_ could not read the file _Maxima_ that was supposed to instruct gnuplot to create.